Symmetry actions and brackets for adjoint-symmetries. I: Main results and applications: Symmetries and adjoint-symmetries

 A symmetry or an adjoint-symmetry is called higher-order if has a differential order $k>N$.
 Existence of an infinite hierarchy with $k$ being unbounded is typically an indicator of integrability \cite{Olv-book,MikShaSok-book}.

-\underline{Running example}: For the p-gKdV equation \eqref{p-gkdv}, the symmetry and adjoint-symmetry determining equations are respectively given by $(D_t P + u_x^p D_x P + D_x^3 P)|_\Esp =0$ and $(-D_t Q -D_x(u_x^p Q) - D_x^3 Q)|_\Esp =0$.
+\underline{Running example}: For the p-gKdV equation \eqref{p-gkdv}, the symmetry and adjoint-symmetry determining equations are respectively given by

 These equations are adjoints of each other.
-Since they do not coincide when $P=Q$ with $p>0$, this shows that p-gKdV adjoint-symmetries differ from p-gKdV symmetries.
+Since they do not coincide when $P=Q$ with $p\neq0$, this shows that p-gKdV adjoint-symmetries differ from p-gKdV symmetries.
 It is well-known that, for arbitrary $p>0$, the Lie point symmetries are spanned by

 which respectively generate shifts, space-translations, time-translations, and scalings.
 They satisfy

 off of $\Esp$.
 The low-order adjoint-symmetries can be shown to be spanned by

 where